 Would you wait for 2-4 weeks for a sandwich maker that you can also buy in the store next door?

 But what if it’s a special sandwich maker that you’ve never seen before, and it is also in your favorite color?
 Would you care if it says you might need to wait for 2-4 weeks before it’s in your house?Source: AliExpress Long Shipping Times

 You need to find unique products that cannot be easily found in a physical store.

 So, don’t try to sell any day products like toilet paper without having a unique factor.

 Toilet paper that changes color?
-“Wow, I never saw that before… I will buy it!”.
+“Wow, I’ve never seen that before… I will buy it!”

 Like you saw above, Facebook bans ads that show before and after results in the ad picture or video.

-In the image below you will find some examples that Facebook got on what is forbidden and what not.
+In the image below, you will find some examples that Facebook has got on what is forbidden and what not.

 I also advise against any consumables for safety reasons.
 Something like weight loss pills or vitamins.

-If you really want to sell any of these products, then please do your research carefully and know what you’re selling.
+If you really want to sell any of these products, please do your research carefully; know what you’re selling.